 The Higher The Better

 The resolution is the first thing a lot of people consider, and this is with good reason.
 The higher the resolution, the better.
-However, once you get up into the range of around 1700×1440 per eye, such as that of the HTC Vive Cosmos, smaller changes can often become very difficult to notice, and this is where it becomes vital to pay attention to the refresh rate.
+However, once you get up into the range of around 1700×1440 pixels per eye, smaller changes can often become very difficult to notice, and this is where it becomes vital to pay attention to the refresh rate.

 The Refresh Rate Is Key